Anti-hawking explained

 One exception is where an offer, request or invitation is made in the course of the giving of advice to the consumer by a person who is required to act in the best interests of the consumer in relation to the advice.
 In effect this means that the hawking prohibition does not apply when personal advice is being given to the consumer.

 Exceptions can also be made by regulation.
 There are a number of exceptions listed in reg.
-7.8.12A of the Corporations Regulations 2001 (Cth).
-They include listed securities, basic deposit products (subject to some conditions) and the issue or sale of a product that is substantially similar to one already held by the customer.
+7.8.21A of the Corporations Regulations 2001 (Cth).
+They include listed securities, basic deposit products (subject to some conditions) and the issue or sale of a product that is substantially similar to one already held by the customer (where it is in the nature of an offer to renew).

 The other exception relates to add-on insurance products.
 The anti-hawking prohibition does not apply while the deferred sales model for add-on insurance products applies.
 A new deferred sales model for add-on insurance products was also included in the FSR 2020 Act and commenced on 5 October 2021.
 The deferred sales model applies across all sales channels, including in-person and online.
 It prohibits the sale of add-on insurance products for at least 4 days after a customer has entered into a commitment to acquire the principal product or service.